The group gathered at the Dublin airport hotel after the long trips from Australia

 Day 11- Portmarnock Links GC

-It is more a scottish type links with lower dunes and an impressive array of revetted pot bunkers at every turn…
+It is more a scottish type links than Irish, with lower dunes and an impressive array of revetted pot bunkers at every turn…

 The comp of the day was ‘Battle of the Sexes’ and the ladies prevailed 3/1

-Hank took the individual mens honours with a great round- 37 points, with Annette raking home the ladies event.
+Hank took the individual mens honours with a great round- 37 points, with Annette taking home the ladies event.
 NTP was Dave B on hole 11

 Day 12- The Drive to Doonbeg